Setup and Print

 (VA) or unit of voltage

 (V).
-Keep in mind that the macro must be used after creating the composite type PowerSystem
+Keep in mind that the macro must be used after creating the type PowerSystem

 .